Skip to content

 Adding a New Queue

-1. Define the queue name and job data interface in your processor file:
+1. Define the job data interface and processor in your feature module:

 import { Processor, WorkerHost } from "@nestjs/bullmq";